Mission

 Drosophila offers several significant advantages: it is compatible with fully automated handling systems, minimizing the need for human intervention; it is cost-effective, being 1000 times cheaper than mice; it reproduces much faster, generating many generations in a fraction of the time it takes mice; and it faces minimal ethical concerns.
 These benefits allow us to address the core challenges of traditional animal testing.
 With Drosophila, we can conduct large-scale, individual-level, high-content genetic and chemical screening at high throughput and low cost.
 This makes testing and drug discovery processes not only more efficient but also more effective.

 One of the successful examples of new drug development using Drosophila is vandetanib, a molecularly targeted drug for medullary thyroid cancer.
-Specifically, there was no useful mouse model that mimicked the RET gene abnormality (RET[M918T]) observed in medullary thyroid cancer patients, but Regius Professor Ross Cagan at the University of Glasgow (our technical advisor) succeeded in creating the first animal model using flies.
+Specifically, there was no useful mouse model that mimicked the RET gene abnormality (RET[M918T]) observed in medullary thyroid cancer patients, but Regius Professor Ross Cagan at the University of Glasgow (our collaborator) succeeded in creating the first animal model using flies.
 ZD6474 prolonged recurrence-free survival of patients and was approved as the first molecularly targeted drug called vandetanib for this cancer.
 Prof. Sonoshita (our board member) of Hokkaido University has also developed the first model fly library that mimics various genotypes of pancreatic cancer and successfully identified new therapeutic drug candidates (international patent pending, to be granted to us).

 Products & Services